IsaacHair/map25.2/basic_library_1/readme.txt

 Default for functions/macros is for them to operate on singe words (eg "add" adds a word to another word), and word size is 16 bits because that is the size for everything.

+Note that "addr" refers to the program address in rom unless otherwise stated (except for in the instruction itself, where the addr mnemonic refers to the address register for ram).